brevzin/cpp_proposals/2280_unknown_reference/unknown-ref.md

 The example on the left is ill-formed, even if we extend the rule to allow references-to-unknown.
 Because we don't even have a reference here exactly, we're accessing through `this`, and one of the things we're not allowed to evaluate as part of constant evaluation is the first bullet from [expr.const]/5:

 ::: bq
-`this`, except in a constexpr function that is being evaluated as part of `E`;
+- [5.1]{.pnum} `this`, except in a constexpr function that is being evaluated as part of `E`;
 :::

 And here, `Widget<V>::f` is not a `constexpr` function.
 However, the example on the right is valid with the suggested rule change.
 Here, `self` is a reference-to-unknown and `value` ends up being a constexpr variable that we can read.
 So this works.
-This example wasn't exactly what we had in mind when we wrote that paper though, and while we would be happy to keep dumping motivating use-cases into that paper... it seem like a meaningful solution to the problem.
+This example wasn't exactly what we had in mind when we wrote that paper though, and while we would be happy to keep dumping motivating use-cases into that paper... it doesn't exactly seem like a meaningful solution to the problem.
 It seems pretty unsatisfactory that `self.config.value` is okay while `(*this).config.value` is not, when `self` and `(*this)` mean the same thing in this context.

 It seems like there is a hierarchy of expressions in this space, which go roughly like: